Filesystem Hierarchy Standard

-The Filesystem Hierarchy Standard (FHS) is a reference describing the conventions used for the layout of a UNIX system.
-It has been made popular by its use in Linux distributions, but it is used by other UNIX variants as well.
-It is maintained by the Linux Foundation.
-The latest version is 3.0, released on 3 June 2015.
+The Filesystem Hierarchy Standard (FHS) is a reference describing the conventions used for the layout of Unix-like systems.
+It has been made popular by its use in Linux distributions, but it is used by other Unix-like systems as well.
+The latest version of the standard, version 3.0, was originally released on 3 June 2015 by the Linux Foundation.
+It was republished on 6 November 2025 by FreeDesktop, which has since assumed maintenance of the specification.

 Directory structure

 In the FHS, all files and directories appear under the root directory /, even if they are stored on different physical or virtual devices.
-Some of these directories only exist on a particular system if certain subsystems, such as the X Window System, are installed.
+Some of these directories only exist in a particular system if certain subsystems, such as the X Window System, are installed.

 Most of these directories exist in all Unix-like operating systems and are generally used in much the same way; however, the descriptions here are those used specifically for the FHS and are not considered authoritative for platforms other than Linux.

 FHS compliance

 Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain FHS compliance.
 GoboLinux and NixOS provide examples of intentionally non-compliant filesystem implementations.

 Some distributions generally follow the standard but deviate from it in some areas.
 The FHS is a "trailing standard", and so documents common practices at a point in time.
 Of course, times change, and distribution goals and needs call for experimentation.
 Some common deviations include: